Welcome to Evently

 Aesthetica Film Festival teams up with Audible, offering £20,000 to fund a new documentary.

 The Listening Pitch is a documentary Film Grant of £20,000 delivered in partnership between Aesthetica and Audible.
-We are committed to telling stories with impact that all having listening at the forefront.
-Since 2021, we have funded and produced six films.
-In 2023 this included Banana, directed by Matthew Herbert and Old Lesbians by Meghan McDonough, which has since been acquired by Guardian Documentaries.
-Other projects include Birdsong by Sparsh Ahuja, Omi Gupta (Short of the Week, SXSW, Sundance London), Speed of Sound by Jade Ang Jackman, Echo by Ross McClean and Blind as a Beat by BIFA-nominated Jessi Gutch and Liz Jackson.
-Our filmmakers have gone on to screen at SXSW, San Francisco International Film Festival, BFI Flare and Sundance.
-It is free to submit your pitch.
+We are committed to telling stories with impact that all have listening at the forefront.
+Since 2021, we have funded and produced eight films.
+2024's winning documentaries were Greensound by Liberty Smith and Ornella Mutoni's The Things We Don't Say, which has since been acquired by Guardian Documentaries.
+Other projects include Banana, directed by Matthew Herbert; Old Lesbians by Meghan McDonough; Birdsong by Sparsh Ahuja and Omi Gupta; Speed of Sound by Jade Ang Jackman; Echo by Ross McClean; and Blind as a Beat by Jessi Gutch and Liz Jackson.

 2023 Winners .